 It’s easy to simply confess to someone ‘I love you.
-‘Doing’ love is the hardest.
+‘Doing’ love is the hard bit.

 For most practical purposes ‘to love’ is taken to mean ‘to enjoy’ another person and lets ourselves ‘be enjoyed’ by them.
 Even the Oxford dictionary agrees with this practical definition: a strong feeling that you have when you like somebody/something very much or a strong feeling of interest in or enjoyment of something.
 Love is seen as an animal instinct- like a mother’s love for a child or attraction to the opposite sex.
 Love is seen as a mutual exchange of pleasure.
 We say we give love or make love (depending on the context 😀).
 Love is seen as something that comes easily to us- naturally, as if it’s hard-wired into us by design.
 ‘Love is blind’, we say.

-If life has taught me anything about love, it is this: Love is the hardest thing to do.
+If life has taught me anything about love, it is this: Love comes naturally to us and yet it is not as easy to do as it seems.

 To love another person means to accept another person together with their flaws, idiosyncrasies and conditions.
 To love is to walk on eggshells sometimes and at times, garland the same person with admiration and adoration.
 To love is to be with another through their periods of depression, mood swings, irritability, outbursts, protecting them through the phase.
 To love is to accommodate.
 To love is to forgive, at times, even if with a heavy heart.
 To love is to apologise and make amends when you’re wrong.